Enron scandal: Bankruptcy

 Enron's stock price (former NYSE ticker symbol: ENE) from August 23, 2000 ($90) to January 11, 2002 ($0.12).
 As a result of the decrease of the stock price, shareholders incurred paper losses of nearly $11 billion.

 On November 28, 2001, Enron's two worst possible outcomes came true.
-Credit rating agencies all reduced Enron's credit rating to junk status, and Dynegy's board tore up the merger agreement on Watson's advice.
+Credit rating agencies all reduced Enron's credit rating to junk status, and Dynegy's board rejected the merger agreement on Watson's advice.
 Watson later said, "At the end, you couldn't give it [Enron] to me."
 Although they had seemingly ironed out a number of outstanding issues at a meeting in New York over the previous weekend, ultimately Dynegy's concerns about Enron's liquidity and dwindling business proved insurmountable.
 The company had very little cash with which to operate, let alone satisfy enormous debts.
 Its stock price fell to $0.61 at the end of the day's trading.
 One editorial observer wrote that "Enron is now shorthand for the perfect financial storm."

 Systemic consequences were felt, as Enron's creditors and other energy trading companies suffered the loss of several percentage points.
 Some analysts felt Enron's failure indicated the risks of the post-September 11 economy, and encouraged traders to lock in profits where they could.
 The question now became how to determine the total exposure of the markets and other traders to Enron's failure.
 Early calculations estimated $18.7 billion.
 One adviser stated, "We don't really know who is out there exposed to Enron's credit.
 I'm telling my clients to prepare for the worst."